mcs07/CIRpy/README.md

     mol.ringsys_count

 The first time you access each one of these properties, a request is made to the CIR servers.
 The result is cached, however, so subsequent access is much faster.

+# Downloading files

+To resolve an identifier to a structure in a specific file format, use the `download` function:

+	cirpy.download('Aspirin', 'test.sdf', 'sdf')
+	cirpy.download('Aspirin', 'test.sdf', 'sdf', True)

+The first parameter is the input, the second is the file name, and the third is the file format.
+There is an optional fourth parameter to specify whether any existing file should be overwritten.
+The available formats are:

+alc
+cdxml
+cerius
+charmm
+cif
+cml
+ctx
+gjf
+gromacs
+hyperchem
+jme
+maestro
+mol
+mol2
+mrv
+pdb
+sdf
+sdf3000
+sln
+smiles
+xyz

+Alternatively, if you have a `Molecule` object you can use the `download` method in a similar way:

+    mol = Molecule('warfarin')
+    mol.download('test.cml', 'cml', True)

 ## Acknowledgements